• Skip to primary navigation

 How to Make Watermelon Gazpacho

-This Watermelon Gazpacho recipe couldn't be easier to make.
+This homemade Watermelon Gazpacho couldn't be easier to make.
 You'll find a detailed recipe card below, but here's a quick overview of the steps:

-1. Prep the watermelon, veggies, and other ingredients.
+1. Prep ingredients.
 Start by coring your tomato and pepper, peeling your cucumber, juicing and zesting your lime, mincing the garlic, and deseeding the jalapeño.
 Then, cut the veggies and watermelon into one-inch (or so) chunks.

 2. Blend everything together.
 Add the chopped watermelon and veggies to your blender, along with the jalapeño, garlic, lime juice and zest, olive oil, salt, and pepper.
 Then, blend everything until smooth, or until it reaches your desired consistency.
 (You may need to do this in batches if your blender gets too full.)